 Professor Henry Jones: Did I ever tell you to eat up, go to bed, wash your ears, or do your homework?
 No. I respected your privacy, and I taught you self-reliance.

-Indiana Jones: I'll tell you what you taught me: that I was less important to you than people who've been dead for centuries, who spoke long-extinct languages, and whose own countries have forgotten what they used to call themselves.
-I learned all of that so well, we've hardly spoken for 20 years.
+Indiana Jones: What you taught me is that I was less important to you than people who've been dead for 500 years in another country.
+And I learned it so well, that we've hardly spoken for 20 years.

 Professor Henry Jones: You left just as you were becoming interesting.

 Professor Henry Jones: Okay, I'm here now.
 So what do you want to talk about?